 After I’ve removed all the parts of the bottom bracket I put them in a small salad bowl and douse them in mineral spirits.
 This easily takes away all the old dirt, grease and grime.

-I use this stuff to for general cleaning purposes and always put it back into the bottle afterwards.
+I use this stuff for general cleaning purposes and always put it back into the bottle afterwards.
 Nothing goes to waste!